rolandrgarceau/wxpython-basics/readme.md

 # [WxPython](https://wiki.wxpython.org/Getting%20Started) and Containerized deployment Tutorial Series
 This repo is an attempt to learn more about wxpython and how it may work as a tool to build diagnostic Guis, and even potentially headless ones with a "flick of a switch" on embedded devices (don't call .Show(), for instance).
 When people talk about GUIs, they usually speak of windows, menus and icons.
-A wx.Window is the base class from which all visual elements are derived (buttons, menus, etc) and what we normally think of as a program window is a wx.Frame.
+A wx.Window is the base class from which all visual elements are derived (buttons, menus, etc) and what we normally think of as a program window is a wx.Frame, and the view as the wx.Panel.
 This is an unfortunate inconsistency that has led to much confusion for new users.
 This repo is not the basics, and if you are looking for that click the blue link above and follow that one instead.

 I am starting with the basic parts needed to create an application using wxpython, and growing this eventually to a binary within a container to run from.
 For the mean time the interpreter and build being used by wxpython install with wxpython.app will be the stopping point for the time being- the same is as the documentation outlines to install into your environment for testing with conda.
 We will get to the pip feeeze > requirement.txt when that time comes.
 For now let's move forward to the basic hello world steps.